aimer63/fire/docs/real_estate.md

 - **Before house purchase:**

-  - The portfolio consists only of liquid assets: stocks, bonds, STR, and fun money.
+  - The portfolio consists only of liquid assets: stocks, bonds, str, and fun money.
   - Portfolio weights are always specified relative to the _liquid_ portion of the portfolio.
   - Real estate is not included in portfolio weights or allocations.